s9e/TextFormatter/src/Plugins/Litedown/Syntax.md

 The indentation inside of nested lists emulates the behaviour of the original Markdown, meaning that sublists after the first should be indented by 4 spaces or a tab.

+If a list has any of its content separated with a blank line, each of its items' content is wrapped in a paragraph.

 ```md
 1. Collect underpants
 2. **?**